mateogianolio/ocr/README.md

 Trains a multi-layer perceptron (MLP) neural network to perform optical character recognition (OCR).

 The training set is automatically generated using a highly modified version of the captcha-generator [node-captcha](http://npmjs.com/package/node-captcha).

-Takes a 40x40-bit (400-bit) one-dimensional binary array as input and outputs an 8-bit binary array, which can then be converted into a character code.
+The network takes a 40x40-bit (400-bit) one-dimensional binary array as input and outputs an 8-bit binary array, which can then be converted into a character code.
 Initial performance measurements show very promising success rates.

 ## Performance